 The Smithsonian Gardens surround the castle and are an Instagram-worthy photo op.

-#20 Learn about African Art in Washington, DC
+20. Learn about African Art in Washington, DC

-Visit the African Art Museum (another installment of the Smithsonian entity) as you make your way into the Smithsonian Castle.
+Visit the National Museum of African Art (another installment of the Smithsonian entity) as you make your way into the Smithsonian Castle.
 This small, but powerful museum, has African art collections that are second to none in the country.

-#21 See Amazing Animals
+21. See Amazing Zoo Animals

 The National Zoological Park, or National Zoo, is one of the world’s most beloved zoos, partially due to its Giant Panda residents.
 The conservation-forward zoo has free admission, nearly 3000 animals, a kid’s farm, and is open 364 days of the year.

-#22 Glimpse the Nation’s Capitol
+22. Glimpse the Nation’s Capitol

 Not only is the United States Capitol one of the most recognized landmarks in the world, but it is also home to the government’s legislative branch.
 You’ll find the majestic icon on Capitol Hill surrounded by an impeccably groomed landscape.

-#23 Photograph The White House
+23. Photograph The White House

 The White House is the most recognized site in Washington, DC, and associated with the power it exudes.
 While it is tough to land a tour, you can still take plenty of pictures.
 If you are lucky enough to land a visit, you can take photos with your cell phone or compact still camera.

 Take a walk on the historic National Park that was created to preserve the country’s early transportation history.
 The Chesapeake & Ohio Canal operated for 100 years and became the lifeline for towns along the Potomac River.

-#25 Explore Arlington National Cemetery
+25. Explore Arlington National Cemetery

-#26 Touch the Vietnam Veterans Memorial
+26. Touch the Vietnam Veterans Memorial

 The moving, yet somber slab of black granite is etched with the names of the 58,000 soldiers who lost their lives in the Vietnam War.
 The Vietnam Veterans Memorial was designed by Moya Lin and is stunning.

-#27 Awe at the Korean Memorial
+27. Awe at the Korean Memorial

-#28 Walk Up to the Lincoln Memorial
+28. Walk Up to the Lincoln Memorial

 Lincoln, sitting in his chair overlooking the obelisk of the Washington Monument, is a visitor favorite in the nation’s capital.
-The walls show the famous I Have a Dream quote by Martin Luther King, as well as excerpts from Lincoln’s Gettysburg Address speech.
-Climb the 58 steps to the top for the best views.
+The walls at the Lincoln Memorial show the famous I Have a Dream quote by Martin Luther King, as well as excerpts from Lincoln’s Gettysburg Address speech.

-#29 Reflect at the Washington Monument
+29. Reflect at the Washington Monument

-#30 Visit the Jefferson Memorial at Night
+30. Visit the Jefferson Memorial at Night

 A beautifully designed tribute to 3rd US President and author of the Declaration of Independence, Thomas Jefferson, is located on the banks of the Potomac River.
 The Jefferson Memorial, modeled after the Pantheon of Rome, is the perfect place for prime viewing of the cherry trees of spring and is even more stately and gorgeous at night.

-#31 Stamp your National Park Passport
+31. Stamp your National Park Passport

-#32 Soar through the National Air & Space Museum
+32. Soar through the National Air & Space Museum

-#33 Pay Tribute at the FDR Memorial
+33. Pay Tribute at the FDR Memorial

 Current trends and styles are in full force at the boutique shops of Georgetown.
-Shop high-end threads at Ella Rue, Bonobos, and Alice + Olivia, or visit the Shops at Georgetown Park for more affordable finds.
-Pick up something for your pet at Dog Tag Bakery, and eco-friendly, educational toys for tots at Tugooh Toys.
+Shop high-end threads at Ella Rue, Bonobos, and Alice + Olivia, or visit the Shops at Georgetown Park for more affordable finds at big names like H&M, J. Crew, and Anthropologie.

-#35 Wait Out the Rain at Fashion Centre
+35. Wait Out the Rain at Fashion Centre

-#36 Explore the Eastern Market
+36. Explore the Eastern Market

 A political hub and great place for books, readings, and seeing authors is Politics and Prose.
 It is DC’s premier independent bookstore with a jam-packed event calendar and four locations.

-#40 Bargain Shop
+39. Bargain Shop

 Enjoy a shopping spree at the Clarksburg Premium Outlets, a rustic-looking outdoor mall with an eye-catching natural setting.
 Here, you’ll find around 90 brand-name stores such as Nike, Under Armour, Tory Burch, and Tumi.